 Here are a few tips I learned along the way.
 If you’re planning to make and eat these Tex-Mex Breakfast Burritos on the same day as you prepare them, the procedure is a little different than if you plan to freeze part of them for later.
-Make sure to use top of the line products for the best results.
-When it comes to beef, I always reach for Certified Angus Beef ® brand as you can taste the difference!
+Make sure to use top-of-the-line products for the best results.

-- Make sure you buy large tortillas made especially for burritos.
+- Purchase large tortillas made especially for burritos.
 These enable you to fold and wrap your burritos properly.

-- Have all your components cooked or prepared before starting to layer.
+- PRO Tip: Have all your components cooked or prepared before starting to layer.

 - These burritos have cold cheese instead of melted cheese if you serve them on the day they’re assembled.
 If you want, just pop them in the microwave to melt the cheese.

 - Be careful not to pack as many ingredients as possible into these tortilla packages.
 My first attempt at burrito folding was bursting at the seams.
 Oops.
 But soon they were all just right.

 - PRO Tip: For the most efficient assembly, have all the components set out in containers across your counter in the order you plan to layer them.
 There’s no right or wrong way, but I started with the beef, then layered the eggs, potatoes, cheese, and finally, the pico de gallo and avocados.